prof2022/portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
-I'm Anietie Etuk 🤓, a data analyst, educator, and consultant with a passion for turning data into actionable insights.
-With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.
+I'm Jibrin Haruna 🤓, a data scientit and a consultant with a passion for turning data into actionable insights.
+With experience across sales, security, finance, and customer service, I help businesses solve challenges and unlock growth.

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## SKILLS

-*As the Chief Analyst of SkillAhead Solutions Ltd, I provide consulting and training services for businesses and mentor aspiring analysts.*
+**- ✅ Data cleaning and transformation.**
+I provide in-depth analysis and tailored solutions to help you make data-driven decisions, optimize processes, and drive business growth.

+**- ✅ Data wrangling.**
+I provide in-depth analysis and tailored solutions to help you make data-driven decisions, optimize processes, and drive business growth.

+**- ✅ visualization.**
+I provide in-depth analysis and tailored solutions to help you make data-driven decisions, optimize processes, and drive business growth.

+**- ✅ Machine learning.**
+I provide in-depth analysis and tailored solutions to help you make data-driven decisions, optimize processes, and drive business growth.
+**- ✅ Agentic AI.**
+I provide in-depth analysis and tailored solutions to help you make data-driven decisions, optimize processes, and drive business growth.
 **- ✅ Data Analytics Consulting.**
 I provide in-depth analysis and tailored solutions to help you make data-driven decisions, optimize processes, and drive business growth.

-**- ✅ Staff Training & Development.**
-I offer comprehensive training programs in data analysis, visualization, and data-driven decision-making.
-From beginner to advanced levels.

 <!--Section 2: List 3-4 key projects-->
 ## MY PROJECTS

-*A glimpse of some of the projects I've been working on.*
+*A glimpse of some of my Data analysis projects .*

 **ATM Transaction Analysis.**
 ![image](https://github.com/prof2022/ATM-Bank-Analysis/blob/Master/Pictures/Screenshot%202023-05-25%20014147.png)